Mitulsharma123/BookingApp/README.md

 - Global
 * Declaration outside all the functions & uppercase letters, like Myvar used in validation.go ; can be used across all packages

+time
+- sleep function stops or blocks the current thread (go routine) execution for the defined duration.